CopernicaMarketingSoftware/Documentation/Mailerq/3.0/dkim.md

 ## DKIM signing patterns

-Normally MailerQ checks the 'from' domain of an email and uses the DKIM keys that match that domain.
-However, it is also possible to associate matching patterns with the DKIM keys to use them for signing messages that come from different domains.
+Normally MailerQ checks the 'from' domain of an email and uses the DKIM Keys that match that domain.
+However, it is also possible to associate matching patterns with the DKIM Keys to use them for signing messages that come from different domains.

 To install a pattern, simply click on a specific DKIM key in the management console, and press the button to add a sign pattern.
 Each pattern can use one of the following